 Cancer

 Undiagnosed lymphoma, a type of cancer that occurs in the lymphatic system, can cause a plethora of symptoms, including night sweats, fever, weight loss, and more.
 Unexplained fevers cause night sweats, and patients with cancer often experience heavy sweating.
 Unlike the night sweats caused by hormonal imbalances that typically occur sporadically, night sweats linked to cancer tend to be persistent, occurring on most nights.
 Individuals with leukemia may also experience fever and night sweats.
-Night sweats have also been associated with adrenal tumors and carcinoid tumors.
+Researchers have also associated night sweats with adrenal tumors and carcinoid tumors.

 Hyperthyroidism